nicoalba/python-script-docs/README.md

 # python-script-docs

-Simple API endpoint script that reads a YAML file and writes the endpoints to Markdown.
+Work in progress: Simple API endpoint script that reads a YAML file and writes the endpoints to Markdown.